eberban/eberban/books/refgram/src/morphonology/morphology.md

   any number of _sonorants_ or _medial consonant pairs_ (even none), like __bju__, __cpena__ or __djin__.

-A _sonorant_ can appear only between 2 _vowels_ or at the end of the root, while a medial pair can appear only between 2 _vowels_, but not at the end.
+A _sonorant_ can appear only between two _vowels_ or at the end of the root, while a medial pair can appear only between two _vowels_, but not at the end.

 The following chart shows __initial pairs__ in light blue, __medial pairs__ in
 pink, and invalid pairs in dark gray (with a short explanation for why they are